The Bridge (Elton John song)

 "The Bridge" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
 It is from John's 2006 album The Captain & the Kid.
 It is a simple, stripped-down production focused on John and his piano, with sparse further accompaniment.
-This is the first song since the title track of Breaking Hearts with this arrangement.
 The song, which was only released as a promotional single, peaked at No. 19 on Billboard's Hot Adult Contemporary Tracks.

 Synopsis

 Before playing the song at a concert in Atlantic City, New Jersey on 7 October 2006, John introduced it as a song that can "apply to anyone" at any time in their lives and having to move on instead of living in the past.
-They either cross the bridge, die trying, or fade away.